Most interesting attractions

 - Systema Sac Actun - Mexico, Quintana Roo.
 World's largest known underwater cave system, total explored length - 310.7 km.

 - Black Hole of Andros - Bahamas, South Andros.
 300 m wide and up to 47 m deep round water filled sinkhole with a layer of violet jelly layer of bacteria at 18 metres depth.
 Microoganisms have heated up the water to 40°C.

 - Dean's Blue Hole - Bahamas, Long Island.
-World's deepest sinkhole in the sea, 202 metres deep and only 25 - 35 metres across.
+Spectacular, 202 metres deep sinkhole in the sea.
+It is only 25 - 35 metres across.

 - Great Blue Hole - Belize District, Belize.
 Perfectly round undersea sinkhole, 318 metres across and 124 metres deep.
 Contains tilted stalactites possibly hinting at tectonic movements.

 - Sótano de las Golondrinas (Cave of Swallows) - Mexico, San Luis Potosí.
 The largest cave shaft in the world - enormous 49 x 62 metres wide hole, 372 metres deep.
 Famous due to a group of green parrots who have to fly ascending in circles around the cave until they get out of it.

 - Sistema Zacatón - Mexico, Tamaulipas.
 Unique karst field created by thermal acidic waters heated by volcanic heat.
 Contains world's deepest water-filled sinkhole, the 339 metres deep El Zacatón sinkhole with 319 metres deep lake and floating islands.
 Poza Seca is one of the unique travertine capped sinkholes of Sistema Zacatón - here the formerly open sinkhole has sealed itself with a limestone lid.
 Most likely it hides unknown life forms, not investigated.